adishinde80/File-categorizer/README.md

 # File-categorizer
 Organizing and categorizing files based on their extensions using c++.

-Absolutely, here's a description based on the provided code's features:

----

 **Platform Requirements:**
 -  Platform: Cross-platform ( macOS, Linux)